Integrating a CRM with 3CX

 - Set the response type to JSON

-- Create a Rule Group with Path: name and Type: Any
+- Create a Rule Group with Path: number and Type: Any

 - Key = PhoneBusiness and Path = number

-- Key = LastName and Path = name
+- Key = LastName and Path = data.expanded_name.last

 - Type = PhoneBusiness Value = [PhoneBusiness]